MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 /// If create a WebView2Controller with {ProfileName="name", InPrivate=false} and then later create another one with
 /// one with {ProfileName="name", InPrivate=true}, these two controllers using the same profile would be allowed to
 /// run at the same time.
+/// As WebView2 is built on top of Edge browser, it follows Edge's behavior pattern.
+To create an InPrivate WebView,
+/// we gets an off-the-record profile (an InPrivate profile) from a regular profile, then create the WebView with the
+/// off-the-record profile.
 [uuid(57FD205C-39D5-4BA1-8E7B-3E53C323EA87), object, pointer_default(unique)]
 interface ICoreWebView2Environment5 : IUnknown {
   /// Create a new ICoreWebView2ControllerOptions to be passed as a parameter of